 - diagnostic group.
 Classification of impairments, by body system, that identifies the medical condition(s) on which disability-related benefits are based.
-Before 1985, the coding of the primary and secondary diagnoses for Social Security and Supplemental Security Income claimants was in accordance with the International Classification of Diseases: Clinical Modification, 4th ed., 9th rev., using 4-digit ICD-9 codes.
+Before 1985, the coding of the primary and secondary diagnoses for Social Security and Supplemental Security Income claimants was in accordance with the International Classification of Diseases: 9th Revision, Clinical Modification, 4th ed., using 4-digit ICD-9 codes.
 In 1985, the Social Security Administration (SSA) implemented a revised method to determine and enter impairment codes in administrative records.
 This revised approach provides for a modified impairment coding system, generally using 3 digits (followed by zero), loosely based on the ICD-9 codes.
 For research purposes, the ICD-9 codes and SSA impairment codes are, typically, not identical.
 However, the diagnostic groupings shown in the statistical tables closely parallel the major ICD-9 disease classifications.
-Also see Listing of Impairments. - disability.
+Although the ICD-9-CM is no longer used in the medical community, SSA has not converted the coding system to reflect the International Classification of Diseases: 10th Revision, Clinical Modification (ICD-10-CM).
+See also Listing of Impairments. - disability.
 The inability to engage in substantial gainful activity (SGA) by reason of any medically determinable physical or mental impairment that can be expected to result in death or to last for a continuous period of not less than 12 months.
 (Special rules apply for workers aged 55 or older whose disability is based on blindness.
-The 12-month requirement does not apply to SSI beneficiaries who are blind.)

-Individuals are considered to be disabled only if their physical or mental impairment(s) are of such severity that they are not only unable to do their previous work but cannot-because of their age, education, or work experience-engage in any other kind of substantial gainful activity that exists in the national economy, regardless of whether such work exists in the immediate area in which they live, or whether a specific job vacancy exists for them, or whether they would be hired if they applied for work.

-The SGA criterion does not apply to children under age 18 in the Supplemental Security Income program.
-The standard for them is a medically determinable physical or mental impairment that results in marked and severe functional limitations.

-Disability Determination Services (DDS).
+The 12-month requirement does not apply to SSI beneficiaries who are blind.) - Individuals are considered to be disabled only if their physical or mental impairment(s) are of such severity that they are not only unable to do their previous work but cannot-because of their age, education, or work experience-engage in any other kind of SGA that exists in the national economy, regardless of whether such work exists in the immediate area in which they live, or whether a specific job vacancy exists for them, or whether they would be hired if they applied for work. - The SGA criterion does not apply to children under age 18 in the Supplemental Security Income program.
+The standard for them is a medically determinable physical or mental impairment that results in marked and severe functional limitations. - Disability Determination Service (DDS).
 The state agency responsible for developing medical evidence and rendering the initial determination and reconsideration on whether a claimant is disabled or a beneficiary continues to be disabled within the meaning of the law.